brandur/sorg/content/drafts/acid.md

 years will be about keeping it running correctly by minimizing bugs and data consistency problems that will lead to user pain and attrition.
-Valuing miniscule short-term gains over long-term maintainability is an incredibly pathological way of doing anything, let alone building software.
+Valuing miniscule short-term gains over long-term maintainability is a pathological way of doing anything, let alone building critical production software.

 But how does an RDMS help with maintainability?
-Well, it turns out that ACID guarantees combined with strong constraints are very valuable tools.
+Well, it turns out that ACID guarantees combined with strong constraints are valuable tools.
 Lets take a closer look.

 ## Atomicity (#atomicity)